 Kripke's argument is designed to destroy that promise.
 (In fact, Kripke's argument is designed to destroy considerably more than this: the conclusion of his argument is a paradoxical one to the effect that there can be no such a thing as a word's having a meaning.
 However, we will concentrate on the aspects of the argument that bear on physicalism.)
 In essence his argument is this.
 Imagine a situation in which (a) the dispositional theory is true; (b) the word ‘red’ means red for a speaker S; and yet (c) the speaker misapplies the word — for example, S is looking at a white thing through rose-tinted spectacles and calls it red.
 Now, in that situation, it would seem that S is disposed to apply ‘red’ to things which are (not merely red but) either-red-or-white-but-seen-through-rose-tinted-spectacles.
 But then, by the theory, the word ‘red’ means (not red but) either-red-or-white-as-seen-through-rose-tinted-spectacles.
 But that contradicts our initial claim (b), that ‘red’ means red.
 In other words, the dispositional theory, when combined with a true claim about the meaning of word, plus a truism about meaning — that people can misapply meaningful words — leads to a contradiction and is therefore false.

 How might a physicalist respond to Kripke's argument?
 As with the knowledge argument, there are many responses but here I will mention only two.
 The first response is to insist that Kripke's argument neglects the distinction between a priori and a posteriori physicalism.
-Kripke often does say that according to the dispositionalist, one should be able to ‘read off’ truths about meaning from truths a physicalist can reject.
+Kripke often does say that according to the dispositionalist, one should be able to ‘read off’ truths about meaning from truths a physicalist can accept.
 (For a proposal like this, see Horwich 2000.)
-However, the problem with this proposal is, as we have seen, that its background account of the necessary a posteriori is very controversial.
-As we saw, a posteriori physicalists are committed to what we called the non-derived view about necessary a posteriori truths.
-But the non-derived view has come under strident attack in recent times.
+One problem with this proposal is, as we have seen, that its background account of the necessary a posteriori is controversial.
+As we saw, a posteriori physicalists are committed to what we called the non-derivation view about necessary a posteriori truths.
+But the non-derivation view has come under attack in recent times.

 As with the knowledge argument, the issues surrounding Kripke's argument are very much wide open.
 But it is important to note that most philosophers don't consider the issues of intentionality as seriously as the issue of qualia when it comes to physicalism.
 In different vocabularies, for example, both Block (1995) and Chalmers (1996) distinguish between the intentional aspects of the mind or consciousness, and the phenomenal aspects or qualia, and suggest that it is really the latter that is the central issue.
 As Chalmers notes (1996; p.
 24), echoing Chomsky's famous distinction, the intentionality issue is a problem, but the qualia issue is a mystery.